 Signs and Symptoms of Ovulation

 Want to know when you are ovulating?
 Numerous symptoms can accompany ovulation.
 We can help you pinpoint ovulation, your most fertile period, and significantly increase your chances of conceiving!
 However, many of these are extremely small and insignificant and often go unnoticed.

 Ovulation Tests (aka LH tests and OPKs)

 Ovulation Tests are possibly the best non-invasive way to pinpoint ovulation and detect the signs of ovulation, and therefore increase your chances of falling pregnant.
 Ovulation Tests work by allowing you to detect your monthly LH Surge – the sudden and dramatic increase in Luteinizing Hormone (LH) present in your urine just before you ovulate.
-LH is the hormone that facilitates ovulation (the release of the egg), there period where you are most fertile.
+LH is the hormone that facilitates ovulation (the release of the egg), their period where you are most fertile.

 Throughout your menstrual cycle, your cervical mucus will vary in texture and quantity.
 Monitoring these changes can assist in accurately detecting your signs of ovulation and your most fertile phase.
 In the lead up to ovulation your estrogen levels will being to increase, resulting in cervical mucus taking on an egg-white consistency (often referred to at Eggy White Cervical Mucus or EWCM), and the quantity of mucus should increase.
 EWCM is clear and stretchy.

 Basal Body Temperature

-Basal Body ‘Temping’ is the processed of daily monitoring your Basal Body Temperature (BBT), the body’s lowest temperature, which is recorded after a long period of rest.
+Basal Body ‘Temping’ is the process of daily monitoring your Basal Body Temperature (BBT), the body’s lowest temperature, which is recorded after a long period of rest.
 Generally, women who are ‘Temping’ will take their temperature first thing in the morning and record this information on a chart daily.
-When monitoring regularly, just prior to ovulation you should notice a dip in temperature and a sudden increase once ovulation has occurred, which is an excellent sign that ovulation has occurred.
+When monitoring regularly, just before ovulation you should notice a dip in temperature and a sudden increase once ovulation has occurred, which is an excellent sign that ovulation has occurred.